MaisonetteWorld/slate/source/index.html.md

 # Users

-Create a new user and return a header X-Spree-Token to be used for further user related request
+Validate user email and password.
+Does not handle any session and only return the user

 ## Login